-Despite their name and their use during the winter, heat pumps actually have far more in common with air conditioners than they do furnaces.
+Despite their name and their use during the winter, heat pumps have far more in common with air conditioners than they do furnaces.
 Furnaces turn energy (in the form of either electricity or combusting natural gas) into heat energy.
 This heat energy is then distributed throughout your home, warming the temperature inside.

-In contrast, heat pumps don’t actually generate heat.
+In contrast, heat pumps don’t generate heat.
 They move it from one place to another.
 In the winter, that means transporting heat energy from outdoor air indoors to heat the living spaces of your home.

 If that process sounds familiar, that’s because it’s a mirror of what air conditioners do, just in the opposite direction.
-In the summer, your air conditioner uses the refrigeration cycle to take heat and release it outside, cooling down your home.
+In the summer, your air conditioner uses the refrigeration cycle to take the heat and release it outside, cooling down your home.
 Heat pumps simply reverse the cycle to provide heating.

 Where does the heat come from?